Kzu0-afk/blockchain-notepad/WALLET_INTEGRATION.md

 In the user profile template, add a <button> with the ID connect-wallet-btn and text "Connect Wallet".
 Add a <div> with the ID wallet-address-display to show the user's connected address.
 It should initially display "Status: Not Connected".

-2. Vincent B. Pacaña (Backend API Scaffolding):
+2. Vincent B. Pacaña (Backend API Scaffolding) - ⏳ PENDING:
 Git Branch: feature/api/save-wallet-endpoint
 Task: Prepare the backend to store wallet data.
-Model: Modify the User/Profile model by adding a new field: wallet_address = models.CharField(max_length=103, unique=True, null=True, blank=True).
+- ✅ **Model:** Profile model already created by MJ with wallet_address field (completed in Phase 3)
-Database: Run the commands python manage.py makemigrations and python manage.py migrate.
+- ✅ **Database:** Migration created and applied (`notes/migrations/0003_profile.py`)
-API Endpoint: Create the URL and an empty, login-protected view function for a POST request at /api/save-wallet/.
+- ⏳ **API Endpoint:** Create the URL and a login-protected view function for a POST request at `/api/save-wallet/` to save wallet address to user's profile.

 3. Rainric Randy P. Yu (Frontend Logic):
 Git Branch: feature/js/connect-wallet-script